 With a brush or with your finger tips, spread some water all over the edges.

 Join the two straight ends forming a cone shape.

 Press the edges so that they get sealed well.

 Stuff the prepared samosa cone with the prepared potato-peas stuffing.

-Pinch a part on the edge (check the video & pics).
-This helps the samosa to stand.
+Pinch a part on the edge (check the video & photos).
+This helps the samosa to stand once it is shaped.

 Press both the edges.
 Be sure there are no cracks.